razorcx-courses/nuxt3-bulma-starter/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 - Bulma CSS/SCSS Starter

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.